allenai/maldives_ecosystem_mapping/README.md

 Maldives Ecosystem Mapping
 --------------------------

-Introduction (Mark can you fill this in? some intro about the project and who it's a collaboration with)

 This repository contains the workflow and configuration files needed to reproduce the training of the ecosystem category segmentation model, and supports applying the model on new images.